-Party Time!
+Party time!
 Outlaw, Smoke, Gronk turn Daytona 500 into bash - News 12 Now

 He knew a victory was unlikely, so he set a more realistic goal for his final NASCAR start: to finish in the top 10 in his 30th and last Daytona 500.

-The two-time Daytona 500 winner took the checkered flag in eighth, providing him the ideal conclusion to a career that began in 1985, spanned more than three decades and included 784 Cup Series starts and four victories.
+The 53-year-old driver finished eighth to conclude a career that began in 1985 and featured Daytona victories in 2001 and 2003, the first shadowed by the death of Dale Earnhardt.
+Waltrip raced for more than three decades and made 784 Cup Series starts, with four victories.

-“It’s going to be a great memory,” said Waltrip, who signed a one-race deal with Premium Motorsports to say goodbye at the famed speedway that has provided him triumph and tragedy.
+“It’s going to be a great memory,” said Waltrip, who signed a one-race deal with Premium Motorsports to say goodbye at the famed speedway.
 “I’m ready for it to be my last one, so it’s going to be a good one to remember it by.”

 More AP auto racing: www.racing.ap.org